 Indican is a byproduct of tryptophan putrefaction by microbes in the gut.
 Accumulated levels of indican in the urine suggest higher levels of tryptophan putrefaction from gastrointestinal dysbiosis or malabsorption.
 Production of indican occurs when tryptophan creates indoles in the colon.
-No other endogenous indoles are metabolized in this way, so when we see indican in the urine, it is directly related to gut production and a direct reflection of gut health.
-Chronic dysbiosis can impact sex hormone metabolism, cause inflammation, and influence cortisol levels and metabolism.
-High urinary indican suggests further testing to rule out gut dysbiosis.
+No other endogenous indoles are not established in the scientific literature.

+metabolized in this way, so when we see indican in the urine, it is directly related to gut production and a direct reflection of gut health.
+When there is concern of dysbiosis, there may be poor metabolism of sex hormones (including estrogen) along with chronic low-grade inflammation that can impact cortisol production and metabolism.
+This test is not diagnostic but generally warrants further testing to rule out gut dysbiosis.

-Vegetarian and vegan diets have less protein, therefore elevated levels with these diets are likely stronger suggestions of gut dysbiosis.
+Vegetarian and vegan style eating may influence results as these diets have less protein generally, therefore elevated levels are likely stronger suggestions of gut dysbiosis.
 The amount of indican present does not correlate to the degree of dysbiosis but merely shows that dysbiosis is present.
-Common causes of high indican include malabsorption of protein because of low stomach acid, poor pancreatic function, Celiac disease, the overgrowth of anaerobic bacteria in the colon, small intestinal bacterial overgrowth (SIBO), medications that reduce protein absorption (like proton pump inhibitors or other antacids or H2 blockers), and constipation.
-Urinary indican can increase with recent (<72 hours) tryptophan supplementation without indicating dysbiosis.
-Please keep supplements in mind when interpreting the result.
+Common causes of high indican include malabsorption of protein as a result of low stomach acid, poor pancreatic function, Celiac disease, the overgrowth of anerobic bacteria in the colon, small intestinal bacterial overgrowth (SIBO), medications that reduce protein absorption (like proton pump inhibitors or other antacids or H2 blockers), and constipation.